Invoice Discounting: Get paid when you invoice

 Invoice Discounting provides a cash advance using your invoices as the collateral - the security the lending company needs to advance money.

 With Invoice Discounting, you raise an invoice as usual, send it to your customer and send a copy to your finance provider to authorise payment.
-They can release 75-90% (depending on your arrangement) of the invoice value immediately.
+They can release 75-90% of the value of the invoice immediately, depending on your arrangement.